devxive/developer-docs/README.md

 # devXive | Developer Documentation
 Experimental developer documentation.

-This is an unofficial library of somewhat official looking developer documentation for devXive projects.
+The developer documentation for devXive projects.

 <strike>For information on how to contribute, see the [wiki](https://github.com/devXive/developer-docs/wiki).</strike>